Sgambe33/WarThunder-Vehicles-API/README.md

 # WAR THUNDER API

+>⚠ *Attention: current outage has been reported, trying to fix.
+Project is not dead.* ⚠

 >⚠ *Attention: the api is being reworked and rewritten to improve data coverage and performance.
-There is no ETA.
-(I'm about 85% done)* ⚠
+Data will be updated ASAP.* ⚠

 This API allows to fetch data about all the in-game vehicles, even those hidden or event related.
 From vehicle performance to their economic cost, from their guns to their weapon presets.
 Since it's still a work in progress there may be errors in the data but more information will be added as development goes on.